JATOS/JATOS_docs/docs/Write_your_study/Write-your-own-Study-Basics-and-Beyond.md

 If you have an empty study you want to add a component.
 A component corresponds to a webpage defined by an HTML file.
 A study can have more than one component - this is actually a strength of JATOS: e.g. one can combine different experiments into one, or easily add an survey to an existing experiment.

-To add a component go to your study and click on 'New Component'.
+To add a component go to your study page and click on **New Component**.

 ![New Component](/img/v39x/new-component.png)